0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 }HandleContext, * pHandleContext;

 ```
-Checking for FileObject context support and filtering out new files :
+Walking through the code , we start by checking for file object contexts support and filter out new files :
 ```cpp
 	pCreateCompletionContext PreCreateInfo = (pCreateCompletionContext)CompletionContext;